Anxiety Counseling

 Types of Therapy Offered

-Rego Park Counseling offers different types of therapy that are appropriate for various types of people and settings.
+Rego Park Counseling offers different types of anxiety therapy that are appropriate for various types of people and settings.
 Find out which kinds of therapy are recommended for you.

 Individual Therapy